sul-dlss-labs/engineering-design-adrs/0015-change-swap-from-openwayback.md

 * Con
   * As a Python application, is less familiar to developers and operations team
   * pywb development is currently done in large part by one developer
-  * adding new WARC data to a collection involves merging the existing index with the new index, which can involve unknown amounts of time as collections get bigger.
+  * adding new WARC data to a collection involves merging the existing index with the new index, which can involve unknown amounts of time as collections get bigger, athough approaches like the current `level[0-3].cdx` approach could provide a way to mitigate this cost.
+  * without the creation of new tooling, *deleting* WARC content would require immediate reindexing of the entire collection that the content is a part of
+  * moving WARC data from one collection to another would require immediate reindexing of both collections, but would be unnecessary if there is only one big collection
 * Additional context
   * It is best practice to reindex WARCs when switching to a new playback system, for consistency.
 While our existing indexes can be converted with a pywb utility, reindexing would be preferable.